bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Kotlin/JS may not be for everyone.
 Most of webdev community is amassed around JavaScript/TypeScript and frameworks like React.

-There are a lot of advantages to sticking with the crowd in this case.  and not just because they have a huge headstart in the space.
-Compile times tend to be a lot faster, the community is huge, there's a ton of interesting projects out there, and just an absolute ton of documentation, sample code, and answered questions.
+There are a lot of advantages to sticking with the crowd in this case.
+And not just because they have a huge headstart in the space.
+Compile times tend to be a lot faster, the community is huge, and there's a ton of interesting projects out there to learn from.

-And TypeScript has really done a great job adding seatbelts, helmets, and full body cushions to JavaScript, which itself is still evolving and getting better all the time.
+And, honestly, TypeScript has many programmers who vouch for it and say they enjoy working with it.
+The language has really done a great job adding seatbelts, helmets, and full body cushions to JavaScript, which itself is still evolving and getting better over time.

-That said, I personally think the Kotlin language has a leg up on TypeScript and produces cleaner code.
-And with an ever-growing number of backend Kotlin developers, there may be more and more opportunities to share code in the middle if both sides of the full-stack are using the same language.
+That said, with an ever-growing number of Android *and* backend Kotlin developers out there, I think it becomes more and more likely that companies may start opting to share code across the full-stack.

 ## Conclusion

-I'm very excited about the Kotlin webdev space ever since Compose for Web was announced.
+I've been very excited about the Kotlin webdev space ever since Compose for Web was announced, and I hope this post has hooked some of you in, too.

 If Kobweb looks like something you'd want to play with, start by [installing the Kobweb binary]( https://github.com/varabyte/kobweb#install-the-kobweb-binary).

-Once you've done that, you can run
+Once you've done that, you can run:

 ```bash
 $ kobweb create site